 We will review the Buyer Representation Agreement which will give the authority to act as your agent to ensure you are fully represented during the buying process.

 The most important criteria for choosing a home is often location.
 While it is impossible to predict the future with total accuracy, it helps to consider what your needs are likely to be in five years as well as what they are today – not only in terms of where you see yourself wanting to live, but for resale value as well.
 When it comes to selling your home the neighbourhood will definitely take on great importance.
 Following are a few search parameters to start considering when determining your home buying needs:

-- Do you want to live downtown, urban neighbourhood or suburb?
+- Do you want to live downtown, urban neighborhood or suburb?

 - Do you prefer an easy walk to shopping and dining, or a quiet fully residential area?